COVID-19 (coronavirus) information

 Transfer Students & Transfer Credit Requests

-Students intending to transfer into UCSC to pursue a Microbiology degree should review the Transfer Information and Policy section of the catalog for the Microbiology B.S.
-We expect the catalog for this major to be published in the 2023-24 UCSC Catalog.
+Students intending to transfer into UCSC to pursue a Microbiology degree should review the Transfer Information and Policy section of the catalog for the Microbiology B.S. published in the 2023-24 UCSC Catalog.

 Students can also review the getting started in the major as a transfer student guide for their major of choice: